 - propose key takeaways for starting an AR multiplayer with an automated player connection

-AR Balloon Shooter Game flowAR Balloon Shooter is a simple AR game where users shoot flying balloons by tapping on smartphone screens.
-This is how version 1.0 was: The game had two modes: arcade and waves.
-Rules were simple:
+AR Balloon Shooter is a simple AR game where users shoot flying balloons by tapping on smartphone screens.

 - The player started a session by tapping on either the waves mode or arcade mode.

 - Balloons appeared on the smartphone screen.
 The player shot the balloons.

 - The game session ended when the user lost all the shots or when the time was up.